harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 :::info important

-Harvester cluster is built on top of Kubernetes, a general requirement is that the Node/Host IP and the cluster VIP should keep stable in the whole lifecycle, if IP changes the cluster will fail to work as expected.
+Harvester cluster is built on top of Kubernetes, a general requirement is that the Node/Host IP and the cluster VIP should keep stable in the whole lifecycle, if IP changes the cluster may fail to recover/work.

 If your VMs on Harvester are used as Rancher downstream cluster machines/nodes, and their IPs are allocated from DHCP server, also make sure those VMs will still get the same IPs after the Harvester cluster is rebooted and VMs are restarted.